nunit/docs/docs/articles/nunit-analyzers/NUnit1008.md

 # NUnit1008

-## Specifying ParallelScope.Self on assembly level has no effect.
+## Specifying ParallelScope.Self on assembly level has no effect

 | Topic    | Value
 | :--      | :--